Conditions

 5. Prevalence

-Approximately 5% of the population may have a Baker’s cyst (3) and up to 25% of those with knee pain may have a Baker’s cyst on ultrasound scan although this does not mean symptoms will exist (1).
+Approximately 5% of the population may have a Baker’s cyst (3) and up to 25% of those with knee pain may have a Baker’s cyst on an ultrasound scan although this does not mean symptoms will exist (1).
 Men and women are nearly equally affected (10).

 6. Assessment & Diagnosis